cadumas01/traffic-sim/README.md

 # About
+Simulate traffic on traffic on any section of Open Street Map!
+Inspire by [A-B-street](https://github.com/a-b-street)

 Urban traffic simulator using OpenStreetMaps, Python, and PyGame.
+- To-scale traveler speeds and map
+- Uses gravity model to determine traveler generation and destination
+    - Flexible destination weighting
-Uses gravity model to determine traveler generation and destination.
-Uses Dijkstra's shortest path algorithm for routefinding.
-Models congestion using road width and speed limit measurements, along with density of modeled travelers.
+- Models congestion using road width and speed limit measurements, along with density of modeled travelers.
+- Uses Dijkstra's shortest path algorithm for routefinding.
+   - Accounts for congestion to update traffic speeds and routefinding

 # Demo